If you've blocked our ad, please consider unblocking it.

 Specifically: The EU demo is similar to the E3 demo, but is it the same?
 Also compare the US demo.

-The time warping, Shroob-stomping entry in the M&L series; it's also the first one on the DS.
+Mario & Luigi: Partners in Time is the time-warping, Shroob-stomping entry in the M&L series.
+It's also the first one on the DS.

 | Regional Differences|

-While not as much as Superstar Saga, there's still plently to cover.
+While not as much as Superstar Saga, there's still plenty to cover.

 A Whomp NPC of some kind.
 It has sprites for walking in all four directions, but they are pretty awkward.
 The apparent size and thickness of its body fluctuate between frames in an attempt to keep them reasonably sized.
 The best place it would have fit would be Thwomp Volcano.